-⏳ 15 min read · Last updated: March 2026
+⏳ 15 min read · Last updated: May 2026

 Finding out how to regrow green onions hydroponics is the most rewarding way to start your indoor apartment garden.
 You buy a bunch from the grocery store, use the green tops for dinner, and then save the leftover white roots.
 Next, you place them in water to start an endless supply of fresh scallions.
-Consequently, you never have to buy them again.
+You never have to buy them again.
 I started doing this three years ago on a tiny kitchen windowsill.
 It changed how I viewed food waste.
-Now, I will show you how to sprout them in plain tap water and upgrade them to a robust indoor system.
+Now I will show you how to sprout them in plain tap water and upgrade them to a robust indoor system.

 Learning this process builds a foundation for all indoor gardening.
 You get to watch root development up close.
 Because of this, you learn how plants respond to water levels and light changes in real time.
 Grab a jar from your recycling bin, and we will build your first zero-waste setup today.

-- Save the bottom 1 to 2 inches of root from store-bought scallions.
+- Save the bottom 1 to 2 inches of root from store-bought scallions. → how to cut

-- Keep water shallow for the first 3 to 5 days before adding any nutrients.
+- Keep water shallow for the first 3 to 5 days before adding any nutrients. → setting up the glass

-- Maintain your nutrient solution at pH 5.5 to 6.5 for optimal uptake.
+- Maintain your nutrient solution at pH 5.5 to 6.5 for optimal uptake. → mixing nutrients

-🔎 Quick diagnosis table
+🔎 Quick Diagnosis Table

 | What you see | Most likely cause | Check this first |